rkwaysltd/gke-infra/README.md

 ## Issues

 In some cases like e.g. replacing default node pool in cluster the provider configuration from `cluster-core` module might not be properly propagated into `cluster-mid` and `cluster-late` modules.
-The problem manifests by e.g. kubernets provider trying to reach our cluster on `localhost` URLs.
+The problem manifests itself by e.g. kubernetes provider trying to reach our cluster on `localhost` URLs.
 In such cases please try to push a commit with `cluster-core` string in `terraform_target` file.

 ```bash
 echo "cluster-core" > terraform_target